 Of course, not everyone has the luxury of being able to use a private boat ramp so keep reading to find out the dos and don’ts of etiquette on a public ramp.

-Using a local public boat ramp means sharing the facilities with others so it’s essential to know the proper etiquette and protocol.
+Using a local public boat launch means sharing the facilities with others so it’s essential to know the proper etiquette and protocol.

 There’s nothing more excruciating than unintentionally offending someone simply because you didn’t know what’s considered to be polite behavior.